foxssake/nohub/nohub/README.md

-# nohub.gd
+# nohub

-Provides a client for [nohub], a lobby manager for online games that:
+This directory contains the implementation of [nohub], a lobby manager for online games that:

 - 🚀 Is easy to host
 - 🔮 Can be used with any engine or game